We are often asked to explain the difference between waterproofing and damp proofing and why one solution would be more suitable than another...

-If the dampness is showing in a property with external ground levels that are higher than the internal floor level, the moisture resident in the external ground is not only a contributing factor for the dampness already identified, but the high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress also.
+If the dampness is showing in a property with external ground levels that are higher than the internal floor level - as shown in the example above - the moisture resident in the external ground is not only a contributing factor for the dampness already identified, but the high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress also.

 Where high ground levels exist, it should be assumed that water ingress is a possibility and so a waterproofing system is required.
 Where there are no high ground levels a damp proofing solution is required.

 If the external ground levels are lower than the internal walls (or if the external ground could be lowered) – a damp proofing system would be the recommended solution (Newtonite System for Damp Proofing)

 If the external ground levels are higher than the internal walls, for example a basement or cellar – a full waterproofing system is required (Newton Cavity Drain Membrane (CDM) System)

 Where the external ground is higher than the internal floor, and waterproofing is required, the recommendations within the British Standard 8102:2009 (Code of Practice for The Protection of Structures Against Water from the Ground) should be followed.